 - Lolita (1997).
 Dolores kisses the glass of the shower Humbert is using after pulling a Flushing Toilet, Screaming Shower trick on him.
-It's more of a Take That Kiss, as it marks the start of their relationship breaking down.
+It's more of a Take-That Kiss, as it marks the start of their relationship breaking down.

-- In Cabin By The Lake, this creepily happens between the serial killer Stanley and his victim Mallory with a two-way mirror.
+- In Cabin by the Lake, this creepily happens between the serial killer Stanley and his victim Mallory with a two-way mirror.
 Anticipating this, she swiftly punches the mirror to let him know exactly what she thinks of him.

 - In Godzilla (2014), Joe does this with Sandra across the window of the door behind which he had to lock her to keep irradiated steam from leaking into the rest of the Janjira plant.

-- The Villain Protagonist of The American, apparently dying of a mortal wound, drives to a per-arranged rendezvous with his Love Interest.
+- The Villain Protagonist of The American, apparently dying of a mortal wound, drives to a pre-arranged rendezvous with his Love Interest.
 Seeing her waiting for him, he presses his bloody fingers to the windshield before collapsing.